Difference Between Absolute Monarchy and Constitutional Monarchy

 They make rules and can also destroy them.

-The monarch and their families were referred to as Royals, and the monarchy was normally passed down over the generations.
+The Monarchs and their families were called Royals, and the monarchy was passed down over the generations.

 The crime rate was found to be low as there were severe punishments during those times.
 They used to make decisions even if they were not good.